Ramkumar47/surf_plus/README.md

 * master control key Ctrl+m to open command bar.

 ## Installation instructions
-the version of **surf** used for this configurationw was 2.0 and the extensions are believed to work on higher versions as well.
+the version of **surf** used for this configuration was 2.0 and the extensions are believed to work on higher versions as well.

 * copy the surf/ folder to a place like Software/ directory